 EC4Y 8AP

-In addition, any member of the Proposed Class, or any third party with a legitimate interest (who is not a member of the Proposed Class), may apply to the Competition Appeal Tribunal for permission to make written and/or oral submissions at the Collective Proceedings Order hearing.
+In addition, any member of the Class, or any third party with a legitimate interest (who is not a member of the Class), may apply to the Competition Appeal Tribunal for permission to make written and/or oral submissions at the Collective Proceedings Order hearing.
 Any such applications must be made in writing, supported by reasons and received by the Competition Appeal Tribunal by 4pm on 4 July 2025.